nathanlq/book_reco/microservices/readme.md

 ### Functions

 #### `initialize_pca_model(conn, table_name)`
-Asynchronously initializes or loads a PCA model from a database.
+Asynchronously initializes or loads a PCA model from a database and logs the process in MLflow.

 - **Parameters**:
   - `conn`: Database connection object.
   - `table_name`: Database table name containing text data.
 - **Functionality**:
-  - Loads the PCA model if saved; otherwise, fetches text data from the database, generates embeddings, trains a PCA model, and saves it.
+  - Logs parameters such as whether the PCA model is loaded from disk or initialized.
+If the model is not found, it fetches data from the database, generates embeddings, trains a PCA model, and saves it.

 #### `initialize_tfidf_model(conn, table_name)`
-Asynchronously initializes or loads a TF-IDF vectorizer from the database.
+Asynchronously initializes or loads a TF-IDF vectorizer from the database and logs the process in MLflow.

 - **Parameters**:
   - `conn`: Database connection object.
   - `table_name`: Database table name containing text data.
 - **Functionality**:
-  - Loads the TF-IDF model if saved; otherwise, fetches data from the database, trains a TF-IDF vectorizer on combined text data, and saves it.
+  - Logs parameters such as whether the TF-IDF model is loaded from disk or trained.
+If the model is not found, it fetches data from the database, trains the TF-IDF vectorizer, and saves it.

 #### `get_embedding(text, max_length=512, apply_pca=True)`
 Generates a CamemBERT embedding for a given text.